AdamCiuris/Selenium_Tweet_Scraper/readme.md

 Provide a google account that you have a twitter account set up for in /src/main/java/resources in a file named ".env".
 Name the account name you would like to scrape there, too.

-Tweet content will be saved to resources.
+Tweet content will be saved to output.

 note to self: put a download link to jar on personal site